alexmuindu/Street_food/README.md

 |
 ## Author

-This  project was built and is maintained by:
+The  project was built and is maintained by:

 - [Alex wambua ](https://github.com/alexmuindu)